DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/sorting.md

     ![DevExtreme Gantt - Sorting](/images/Gantt/sorting-single.png)

 - **Multiple Mode**.
-Hold Shift and click a column header to sort data by multiple columns.
-Subsequent clicks on the same header reverse the sort order and clear sorting for the column.
+Hold Shift and click column headers to sort data by multiple columns.
+Subsequent clicks on the same header with the Shift key pressed reverse the column's sort order.
 Set the [showSortIndexes](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#showSortIndexes) option to **true** to show a column sort index within the header.

     ![DevExtreme Gantt - Sorting](/images/Gantt/sorting-multiple.png)

-[note] To disable sorting for a particular column, set the column’s **allowSorting** option to **false**.
+To disable sorting for a particular column, set the column’s **allowSorting** option to **false**.

 To clear sorting for a column, hold Ctrl and click the column header.
 You can also use the column header’s context menu to specify the column’s sort settings and clear sorting.
 Use the [ascendingText](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#ascendingText), [descendingText](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#descendingText), and the [clearText](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#clearText) options to specify text for the corresponding context menu items.